Skip to content

 Create or update a fleet

-To create or update the fleet, simply call the dstack apply command:
+To create or update the fleet, pass the fleet configuration to dstack apply:

-To ensure the fleet is created, use the dstack fleet command:
+To ensure the fleet is created, you can use the dstack fleet command:

 $ dstack fleet